Carlone92/Text-Classification-Reuters21578/README.md

 * time

 ## Instructions
-To run the program launch perceptron.py and then main.py.
-Setting of the max number of iterations to perform for each class.
+To run, set the max number of iterations for each class (6th cell, line 9), then launch all cells.

 ## Credits